ietf-wg-cellar/ebml-specification/specification.markdown

 5            | 35          | 0000 1xxx xxxx xxxx xxxx xxxx xxxx xxxx xxxx xxxx
 Table: VINT examples depicting usable bits {#tableUsableBits}

 A Variable Size Integer may be rendered at octet lengths larger than needed to store the data in order to facilitate overwriting it at a later date, e.g. when its final size isn't known in advance.
 In [@tableVariousSizes] an integer `2` (with a corresponding binary value of 0b10) is shown encoded as different Variable Size Integers with lengths from one octet to four octets.
-All four encoded examples have identical semantic meaning though the VINT\_WIDTH and the padding of the VINT\_DATA vary.
+All four encoded examples have identical semantics meaning though the VINT\_WIDTH and the padding of the VINT\_DATA vary.

 Integer | Octet Length | As Represented in VINT (binary)         | As Represented in VINT (hexadecimal)
 --------|--------------|----------------------------------------:|------------------------------------: